Dinhhai94/course-materials/Wk1Mod1.md

 Markdown is a markup language.
 Markup languages mix in special sequences of coded characters to specify the intended layout and style of their text.

-Copy this Markdown code into your Atom code editor and search for 'markdown preview' to have it parsed and rendered:
+Copy this Markdown code into your VSCode code editor and search for 'markdown preview' to have it parsed and rendered:

 ```markdown
 # This is a header